 Health care administrators (HCAs) oversee the day-to-day administrative functions of various health care organizations and provide leadership within medical practices or other health care settings.
-An HCA may have previous work experience in nursing or specialized allied health care professions (including dental assisting, health information systems, pharmacy tech, and medical assisting) and changed careers into a role that involves contact with several different health care professionals.
+An HCA may have previous work experience in nursing or specialized allied health care professions (including dental assisting, medical billing and coding, pharmacy tech, and medical assisting) and changed careers into a role that involves contact with several different health care professionals.

 If you’re interested in the business administration side of the health care industry, are detail-oriented, and enjoy working behind the scenes to make a difference, Arizona College’s Health Care Administration Associate’s degree program may be for you!
 Our program’s curriculum provides you with the education and experience needed to become a health care administrator and perform medical office management and health facilities management services.